kind-lab/mimic-profiles/input/includes/map-observationvitalsigns-ed.md

 One Observation resource per single measurement from a row of the triage and vitalsign tables of MIMIC-ED.
-Only pain, temperature, heartrate, resprate, blood pressure sbp dbp, and o2sat.
+Only temperature, heartrate, resprate, blood pressure sbp dbp, and o2sat.
 Conforms to the US Core Vital Signs Profile.

 |MIMIC-ED Table|MIMIC-ED Data Element|FHIR Data Element|FHIR Profile|Notes|
 |---|---|---|---|---|